-Vanessa has worked as musical director and performer with the theatre ensemble kainkollektiv (winner of the Georg Tabori development prize in 2015), Beggar’s Opera Berlin and baroque ensemble The Dansant, which she directs from the viola da gamba.
-As a conductor, Vanessa’s operatic experience includes assistant conductor for Don Giovanni (Alltagsoper Berlin), Les Contes d’Hoffmann (Opera On Tap Berlin), assistant to Peter Leonard in the Berlin Opera Academy’s production of Carmen, and second principal conductor with Lyric Opera Berlin’s L’elixir d’Amore.
-Vanessa was recently awarded a scholarship from the Royal Philharmonic Society of London for their contemporary music conducting masterclass with Jessica Cottis.
+Vanessa has collaborated as a conductor and singer with renowned ensembles including Ensemble UnitedBerlin, Zafrann Ensemble, Mosaik Ensemble, Chroma Ensemble, Michaelis Consort, and performed at major contemporary music festivals such as MärzMusik, MIKROMUSIK Festival for Experimental music and sound art, ULTRASCHALL Festival, Documenta 14 and Duisburger Akzente.
+She has worked as musical director and performer with the theatre ensemble kainkollektiv (winner of the Georg Tabori development prize in 2015), Beggar’s Opera Berlin and baroque ensemble The Dansant, which she directs from the viola da gamba.
+She was assistant conductor for Don Giovanni (Alltagsoper Berlin), Les Contes d’Hoffmann (Opera On Tap Berlin), assistant to Peter Leonard in the Berlin Opera Academy’s production of Carmen, and second principal conductor with Lyric Opera Berlin’s L’elisir d’amore.
+She recently conducted the world premiere of New York composer Lisa Bielawa’s Mauer Broadcast for double choruses, ensemble and soloist for the Berlin wall celebration.